Crypto Impairment vs Fair Value: The Measurement-Model Shift (2026)

 Crypto Impairment vs Fair Value: The Measurement-Model Shift

-- Cost-less-impairment = asymmetric: written down on impairment, never up.
-Fair value = symmetric: remeasured each period, gains and losses.
+- A cost-less-impairment model is asymmetric: written down on impairment, never written back up.
+A fair-value model is symmetric: remeasured each period, capturing gains and losses alike.

-- IFRS: still defaults to IAS 38 cost model (cost less impairment); fair value only via the conditional revaluation model, gains to OCI (see IAS 38 and crypto).
+- Under IFRS, the default remains the IAS 38 cost model; fair value is available only via the conditional revaluation model, with gains routed to OCI (see IAS 38 and crypto).

-- The old model understated holdings in a rising market and booked impairment on every dip — economically misleading.
+- The old model understated holdings in a rising market and booked impairment on every dip, which made it economically misleading.

-- Fair value moves earnings with crypto price every period — a covenant/KPI consequence to brief.
+- Fair value moves earnings with crypto price every period, a covenant and KPI consequence finance teams have to brief.

 The asymmetry, precisely